 - Community and Personal Service Workers (487 local workers or 18.4%)

 - Clerical and Administrative Workers (273 local workers or 10.3%)

-In comparison, the Transport, Postal and Warehousing workforce within Coffs Harbour City employed 3.2% as Professionals; 2.5% as Community and Personal Service Workers; and 23.1% as Clerical and Administrative Workers.
+In comparison, the Transport, Postal and Warehousing workforce in Coffs Harbour City employed 3.2% as Professionals; 2.5% as Community and Personal Service Workers and 23.1% as Clerical and Administrative Workers.

-The major differences between the jobs held by the Education and Training workforce in Coffs Harbour City and the Transport, Postal and Warehousing workforce were:
+The major differences between the jobs held by the Education and Training workforce in Coffs Harbour City and Transport, Postal and Warehousing were:

-The largest changes in the jobs held by the Education and Training in Coffs Harbour City workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Education and Training workforce in Coffs Harbour City between 2011 and 2016 were those employed as: